 The Interim Assessment Program also includes an item bank that can be used to monitor student progress after intervention and/or remediation have taken place.
-During the 2011-2012 school year, the item bank will contain multiple-choice items in reading for use in grades 3 - 10 and mathematics for use in Grades 3 - 8 and Algebra I. Teachers will be able to select multiple-choice, short response, and extended response items on an as-needed basis; thereby, allowing for "on demand" tests that are tailored to individual students or classes.
+During the 2013-2014 school year, the item bank contains multiple-choice items in reading for use in grades 3 - 10 and mathematics for use in Grades 3 - 8, Algebra I, and Geometry.
+Teachers will be able to select multiple-choice, short response, and extended response items on an as-needed basis; thereby, allowing for "on demand" tests that are tailored to individual students or classes.